shubhankar1313/f1-timings/README.md

 F1 Timings is a lightweight, single-page web application designed to display the full schedule of Formula 1 Grand Prix weekends — including Free Practice sessions, Qualifying, Sprint, and Race — automatically converted to Indian Standard Time (IST).

 This project was built to solve a simple but frustrating problem: Formula 1 session timings are usually published in UTC or local track time, making it inconvenient for Indian fans to track events in their own timezone.
 This app makes it effortless.
-It also offers options for other timezones as well!
+It also offers options for other timezones as well.

 ---